Junior Muñoz

-Jim Junior Abgelina Muñoz (born 18 May 1987) is a Filipino professional footballer who last played as a defender for Philippines Football League club Stallion Laguna and the Philippines national team.
+Jim Junior Abgelina Muñoz (born 18 May 1987) is a professional footballer who last played as a defender for Philippines Football League club Stallion Laguna.
+Born in the Netherlands, he plays for the Philippines national team.

 Early life

 Junior was born and raised in Haarlem, Netherlands, where he started to play football at the age of six for local club SV Hoofddorp.
 In 2001, he was scouted to play for the youth academy of HFC Haarlem, a first-division Dutch football club.

 Club career

 In 2012, Muñoz signed for Kaya F.C., a Filipino club that played in the United Football League.
 After a couple successful seasons Muñoz received multiple offers and eventually transferred to Stallion Laguna F.C.
 Muñoz returned to former club Kaya F.C. at the start of the season in 2015, the same year the club bagged the United Football League title.
 Muñoz signed with Ceres–Negros F.C. in January 2017 & became Asean Zonal AFC Cup champion, where he was included in the Asean AFC selection team and chosen as the best right-back defender/attacker in the Asean AFC Cup.
 Muñoz was also instrumental in helping Ceres–Negros bag the Philippine Football League title in 2017.
 In 2018, Muñoz competed with Ceres–Negros in the 2018 AFC Champions League qualifying play-offs, defeating Myanmar side Shan United F.C. and Australian club Brisbane Roar FC, but failing to qualify after a 2-0 loss to Tianjin Quanjian.